Client: Revival Cycles

 E-commerce platforms, at the end of the day, must prevent against the abandoned cart problem.
 It obviously doesn’t do businesses any good to drive traffic to a site where nobody buys anything.
 Based on this very simple concept it is reasonable to say that the core functionality to judge any e-commerce platform is its ability to attract visitors and convert them into customers, or in other words to optimize sales conversions.

-Revival Cycles approached Victory with the question of whether or not their current e-commerce platform, Shopify, was best the best for the continued growth of their business.
+Revival Cycles approached our PESO team with the question of whether or not their current e-commerce platform, Shopify, was best the best for the continued growth of their business.
 They had over $1 million in online sales, and a ton of original organic content, so they were doing several things right already.

 However, would they perform better if they made the move to another provider, like BigCommerce?
 Were they using their media assets to their full potential?
 And was their e-commerce platform optimizing sales conversions?